Had77-gef/uniswapv2-mm/README.md

 - **trade**:
     - tswap_buy: number of steps of the buying stage,
     - tswap_sell: number of steps of the selling stage,
-    - tswap_step: step duration in second (e.g. 60 ~ 60 seconds),
+    - tswap_step: step duration in second, must be greater than the average block time for the target chain (e.g. 60 ~ 60 seconds),
-    - slippage: swap slippage with decimal 4 (e.g. 9500 means when selling input_token, accepting output token received ~ 95% of output token when simulating)
+    - slippage: swap slippage with decimal 4 (e.g. 9500 means that when selling the input token, only accept the transaction if the output token received is at least 95% of the output token predicted by the simulation.)
 - **network**:
     - rpc: node rpc
     - chain_id: chain id